Shockingly Easy Focaccia Recipe

 16. any kind of spice and/or herb mixes from your pantry!

-More shockingly easy breads, pizzas, bruschettas and pastries
+More shockingly easy breads

 A quick and easy traditional Italian focaccia bread that requires only 6 very basic pantry ingredients, and that impreses every time.
 Make the dough in minutes, leave it to rise, and press it into a pan.
 Then it's ready in 20 minutes.
 No kneading or other fussing necessary!